CSC207-UofT/course-project-csc207_stackoverflowers/Phase0/CRCcards/Controllers and Presenters/MonthPresenter.md

-Class name:
+Class name: MonthPresenter

-Parent class:
+Parent class: Presenter

 Subclasses:

 Responsibilities:
+* To take in the needed infos from MonthLevel and return a string which is the needed prompt
 *

 Collaborators:
+* MonthLevel
 *